IntersectAustralia/excel-fu/module-2/index.markdown

 # Exercise 3

 ## Sorting
-Our data comes from the BOM sorted by date.
-Excel allows us to easily sort it by another column.
+Our data comes from the BOM already sorted by date.
+Excel allows us to easily sort the data by another column.
 We can even sort data by multiple columns (the classic example being sorting by a _surname_ column, then a _first name_ column).
-In our case we want to sort by the **Minimum temperature** column.
+In this case we want to sort by the **Minimum temperature** column.

 ### Steps